-The Triumph SD2 was the logical next step in the rejuvination of the Specialist Division’s range of cars.
-The plan had been kicked off in 1969/70, when both sides of Rover-Triumph produced their own big car proposals – that resulted in the Rover version, penned by David Bache, being chosen over the Triumph Puma, as penned by William Towns among others.
+The Triumph SD2 was the logical next step in the rejuvenation of the Specialist Division’s range of cars.
+The plan had been kicked off in 1969/70, when both sides of Rover Triumph produced their own big car proposals – that resulted in the Rover P10, being chosen over the Triumph Puma, as penned by William Towns among others.

 When the Solihull Design Team won out in the internal design competition, they went on to create the Division’s first car, the Rover SD1.
 The formula was a simple, yet successful one – marry David Bache design with simple, yet well-honed Spen King engineering to produce a state of the art car… It worked, because the SD1 was a landmark car – both for the company and the opposition of the time.

 The SD2 was conceived as the much-needed replacement for the Triumph small-car range, which at the time, comprised of the Toledo/1500TC/Dolomite 1850 and Sprint (above).
 These cars, which dated back to 1965, occupied an interesting market niche, somewhat above the Austin Morris range in terms of cost, but not so much in size.